 It’s important to note that Medicare itself tracks your True Out of Pocket Costs (TrOOP) for each year.
 This can protect you from paying certain costs twice.
-For example, if you pay the deductible on one plan, and then later switch to a different Medicare Part D plan because you moved out of state, your new plan will already see that you have paid the deductible for that year.
+For example, say you have already satisfied the deductible on one plan.
+Then you later switch mid-year to a different Medicare Part D plan because you moved out of state.
+Your new plan will already see that you have paid the deductible for that year.
 The costs for coverage gap and catastrophic coverage work the same way.

 Part D drug plans also have changes from year to year.
 Your plan’s benefits, formulary, pharmacy network, provider network, premium and/or co-payments/co-insurance may change on January 1st of each year.
 Medicare gives you an annual election period during which you can change your plan if you desire to do so.

 Drug utilization rules that affect your Part D coverage

 Medicare allows drug plan carriers to apply certain rules for safety reasons and also for cost containment.
 The most common utilization rules that you may run into are:

 - Quantity Limits – a restriction on how much medication you can purchase at one time or upon each refill.
 If your doctor prescribes more than the quantity limit, then the insurance company will need him to file an exception form to explain why more is needed.